 A recent New York Times op‐ed by Zeynep Tufekci exposes the danger of noble lies when it comes to limiting the transmission of COVID-19.
 She details the claims by public officials and health experts that masks don’t limit transmission.
 She wrote:

 Many health experts, no doubt motivated by the sensible and urgent aim of preserving the remaining masks for health care workers, started telling people that they didn’t need masks or that they wouldn’t know how to wear them.

 Those claims were simply untrue.
-Yes, healthcare workers need masks, but masks also reduce transmission outside of hospitals and clinics.
+Yes, healthcare workers need masks, but masks (even those that are homemade) also reduce transmission outside of hospitals and clinics.
 Sick people who wear masks reduce their likelihood of transmitting the virus and healthy people who wear them reduce their likelihood of becoming infected.
 Tufecki pointed out the obvious contradiction: If masks don’t work, why do healthcare workers need them?

 Noble lies are those knowingly propagated by elites or experts to advance a bigger agenda.
 I can’t think of a single noble lie that has led to better outcomes and most have done more harm than good.
 The arguments against mass use of face masks were noble lies intended for the good reason of attempting to reduce the mass consumption of face masks to conserve them for healthcare workers.
 However, they backfired quickly.
 Ultimately, that failure will cause even more harm down the line.